 So, in between everything else, I suppose I need to figure out what I’m going to do now that I’ve got the clue.
 How do you start a circle from the ground up?
 How do I want to structure it?
 How do I want to advertise, so to speak?
 Do I want to stick with the same initiation structure that my former coven used?
 Way too much to think about really, given everything else on my plate.

-So, I suppose it’s like eating an elephant – one bite at a time.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+So, I suppose it’s like eating an elephant – one bite at a time.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio